OpenDSA/OpenDSA/RST/en/Glossary.rst

       :to-term: lower bound :label: type
       :to-term: upper bound :label: type

-      The rate at which the cost
-      of the algorithm grows as the size of its input grows.
+      In :term:`algorithm analysis`, the rate at which the cost of the :term:`algorithm` grows as the size of its input grows.

    guided traversal
       A :term:`tree traversal` that does not need to visit every node